Adobe Photoshop Commands

 Immediate Adobe Photoshop Commands

-Now that we know how to begin with Photoshop command, let us move a little further and understand the other Adobe Photoshop Commands to use the software.
+Now that we know how to begin with Photoshop command, let us move a little further and understand the other commands to use the software.

 - Move Tool – One of the basic tools is the move tool.
 You can select it from the toolbar or simply press V for it.